-Ace Golfer Jyoti Randhawa arrested on poaching charges in Uttar Pradesh
+Ace Golfer Jyoti Randhawa arrested for alleged poaching at UP tiger reserve

 Lucknow, Dec 26: Ace Golfer Jyoti Singh Randhawa has been arrested on poaching charges at Dudhwa Tiger Reserve in Uttar Pradesh.

-According to the reports, the arrests took place in Motipur Range of Katerniaghat.
+Pictures surfacing on the internet suggest authorities arrested Randhawa at the Motipur range of the Katarniaghat Wildlife Sanctuary, located 125 kilometres away from Lucknow.

 A vehicle HR 26 DN 4299, weapon and other equipment along with wildlife articles have been seized.
 Meanwhile an Interrogation is currently underway.

+Also Read 384 tigers killed in past 10 years, 961 poachers nabbed, reveals RTI

 Randhawa owns a farm in the area and was seen in the nearby forest zones for the last three days, said officials.